Amazon workers strike in Germany as Christmas orders peak

 BERLIN More than 2,000 Amazon staff at German warehouses went on strike on Monday to press demands for better pay and conditions as the online retailer races to ensure Christmas orders are delivered on time.

-Labor union Verdi said almost 2,300 workers joined the action at five of Amazon's nine distribution centers in Germany, and that the action would be extended to a sixth on Tuesday - the most warehouses hit by a strike in the long-running dispute.
+Labour union Verdi said almost 2,300 workers joined the action at five of Amazon's nine distribution centres in Germany, and that the action would be extended to a sixth on Tuesday - the most warehouses hit by a strike in the long-running dispute.

 Amazon itself said customers could order up until midnight on Dec.
 21 to get gifts in time for Christmas, or even on Dec.
 23 or 24 if they pay for express delivery.